badsgahhl/pihole-browser-extension/README.md

 - Congratulations you successfully installed and configured the extension.

+### Troubleshooting

+#### Status / Slider are not working
+Please check that you used the correct host address.
+Use the address where you can see your dashboard page (statistics board).
+For example if your pihole is located at http://192.168.178.2 but you can see your dashboard/admin page at http://192.168.178.2/admin then don't forget to add /admin to the address.

 This is not an official Pi-Hole application.
 Pi-hole® is a registered trademark of Pi-hole LLC” or “FTLDNS™ is a trademark of Pi-hole LLC